SanderKondratjev/homeWorkforInbank/README.md

 6. Or you can make your own testcases, just write values in 'AMOUNT' and 'PERIOD'
 7. Blank URL: http://localhost:8080/loan-decision?customerid=49002010998&loanamount=AMOUNT&loanperiod=PERIOD

+### Run tests - other way
+1. Run 'HomeWorkApplicationTests'
+2. homeWork > src > test > java > ee.forInbank.homeWork > HomeWorkApplicationTests - run this file.
+3. Watch the magic happen.
+You can open this file and see what is tested and what outcome is needed (same test cases as in above)

 ### Have fun